ray1729/clj-slack-demo/doc/overview.md

 ## Exercises

 Open the file `src/chatbot/quotes.clj` in your favourite text editor.
-There are three functions whose function body has been left for you to fill in.
+You should see three functions whose bodies hawe been left for you to fill in.

-* Write a function `list-categories` to return the list of quote of the day categories.
+* A function `list-categories` to return the list of quote of the day categories.

-* Write a function `get-qod` to return a quote of the day.
+* A function `get-qod` to return a quote of the day.

-* Write a function `valid-qod-category?` that takes a string, `category`, and returns `true` if this is a recognized category, otherwise `false`.
+* A function `valid-qod-category?` that takes a string, `category`, and returns `true` if this is a recognized category, otherwise `false`.